-Now, acclaimed poet Nicole Sealey revisits the investigation in a book that redacts the report, an act of erasure that reimagines the original text as it strips it away.
+Now, award-winning poet Nicole Sealey revisits the investigation in a book that redacts the report, an act of erasure that reimagines the original text as it strips it away.
 While the full document is visible in the background – weighing heavily on the language Sealey has preserved – it gives shape and disturbing context to what remains.

 Illuminating what it means to live in this frightening age, and what it means to bear witness,

 The Ferguson Report: An Erasure, earning the judges’ praise for creating ‘new moments of lyrical beauty and contemplation’ out of ‘stifling obfuscations’ to shine ‘a light on all that the report tries to hide’, with Shivanee Ramlochan calling it ‘a poem of resonant cultural and social value’.

-'Nicole Sealey’s the ferguson report: an erasure comes to us first in fragments – at times not even syllables, ah or id – but as a feeling, the unsayable constructing itself as we read along or listen.
+The Ferguson Report: An Erasure comes to us first in fragments – at times not even syllables, ah or id – but as a feeling, the unsayable constructing itself as we read along or listen.
 The paced rhythm is almost painfully made as if fleshy blips on the heart meter – a ghostly master text beneath.
 One feels subliminal truths cumulate out of a visceral engagement, and then the emergence of eight inspired poems.' – Yusef Komunyakaa

 'Though these poems are attuned to their own devastation, they continue unapologetically with their own aspirations.’ – Claudia Rankine